sergeyradov/element/packages/element/docs/1.0/api/TestData.md

 # `TestDataSource`

-TestDataSource is the instance returned by &lt;[TestDataFactory]>'s methods.
+TestDataSource is the instance returned by [TestDataFactory's][TestDataFactory] methods.

 Call TestDataSource's methods to configure your data source: